tc-functors/docs/src/content/docs/integrations/circleci.md

 description: CircleCI Integration
 ---

-Below is a simple CircleCI workflow configuration:
+The following is an opinionated CircleCI workflow configuration for a monorepo comprising of several topologies.

 ```
 version: 2.1